Forkhead box protein O1: Apoptosis

 FOXO1 may play an important role in apoptosis because it is phosphorylated and inhibited by AKT.
 When FOXO1 is over expressed in human LNCaP prostate cancer cells, it causes apoptosis.
 Also, FOXO1 regulates TNF-related apoptosis-inducing ligand (TRAIL), which caused FOXO1-induced apoptosis in the human prostate cancer cell line LAPC4 when FOXO1 adenovirus-mediated overexpression was used.
 FOXO1 upregulates Fas ligand (FasL) transcriptionally resulting in apoptotic cell death.
 Additionally, FOXO1 trans-activate Bim protein, which a member of the Bcl-2 family that promotes apoptosis and plays a role in the intrinsic mitochondrial apoptotic pathway.
 Further, it was revealed that DNA damage-induced cell death in p53-deficient and p53-proficient cells was reduced when human FOXO1 is silenced by siRNA.
 In type 2 diabetes the beta cells of the pancreas, which normally produce insulin undergo apoptosis, which greatly reduces insulin production.
 Fatty acids in the beta cells activate FOXO1, resulting in apoptosis of the beta cells.
+FOXO1 can also supprot survival of malignant B cells by inducing the activity of GAB1-PI3K axis and mTORC2-pAKT axis.

 Cell Cycle Regulation

 FOXO1 activation plays a role in cell cycle progression regulation.
-The transcription and half- life of cyclin-dependent kinase inhibitor p27KIP1 rises when FOXO1 is active.
-A study detects that FOXO1 regulates the nuclear localization of p27KIP1 in porcine granulosa cells and impacts cell cycle progression.
+The transcription and half- life of cyclin-dependent kinase inhibitor p27Kip1 rises when FOXO1 is active.
+A study detects that FOXO1 regulates the nuclear localization of p27Kip1 in porcine granulosa cells and impacts cell cycle progression.
 Furthermore, FOXO1-mediated cell cycle arrest is linked with cyclin D1 and cyclin D2 suppression in mammals.
 It was detected that human FOXO1 is linked with the cyclin D1 promoter using chromatin immunoprecipitation assays (ChIP assays).
-H215R is a human FOXO1 mutant, which cannot bind to the canonical FRE to induce expression of p27KIP1, repress cyclin D1 and cyclin D2 promoter activity and encourages cell cycle arrest at cyclin G1 (CCNG1).
+H215R is a human FOXO1 mutant, which cannot bind to the canonical FRE to induce expression of p27Kip1, repress cyclin D1 and cyclin D2 promoter activity and encourages cell cycle arrest at cyclin G1 (CCNG1).
 As a result of that, activation of FOXO1 prevents the cell-division cycle at cyclin G1 (CCNG1) out of one of two ways stimulating or suppressing gene transcription.